Nothing Is the Same Anymore

 - Mai-Otome: In a Wham Episode a little past the halfway point of the series, Nagi conquers Windbloom and deposes Mashiro, while Nina's jealousy boils over, leading her to finally fight Arika, accidentally killing Erstin, who in turn had just turned out to be a Mole, prompting the previously Uncannily good Arika to fly into Unstoppable Rage.
 Oh, and nearly the entire cast is depowered.
 Ultimately, the Garderobe academy is nearly entirely abandoned as the central setting of the show while the main cast, largely in a state of freaking out, is dispersed to the wind.
 Even the opening credits change (albeit one episode too early, somewhat spoiling the surprise).

-- Arguably, so too does Mai-Hime, where halfway through the premise changes from A straight Magical Girl show with teenage girls fighting monstrous orphans and taking down the Big Bad American Conspiracy in the first half to: The HiME festival where they have to fight and defeat each other until only one remains, which means possibly killing the other and at least killing the other's most important person.
+- So too does Mai-Hime, where halfway through the premise changes from A straight Magical Girl show with teenage girls fighting monstrous orphans and taking down the Big Bad American Conspiracy in the first half to: The HiME festival where they have to fight and defeat each other until only one remains, which means possibly killing the other and at least killing the other's most important person.

 - Season three of Yu-Gi-Oh!
 GX, starting when the heroes start chasing down Cobra.
 Apart from the bad guys, even the regular students are shown to be rather jerkassy, and not just in their elitism.
 And Yubel.
 The show is far darker from then on until essentially the end.